David Besozzi lives and gardens in Glenville, NY.

 In the beginning, I opted to go with a Japanese style garden, one that mimicked a karesansui—a rock or Zen garden.
 Although the central feature of the garden would be a dry stream bed, the topography of the yard dictated that the edges of the garden would slope or step in towards the dry stream bed.
 I then planted a variety of plants along these edges.

 Over the years I have experimented with different plants.
 The garden has become more shady over time, hence the use of more shade tolerant plants as time has passed.
-Plantings include numerous variety of hosts, Japanese forest grass, junipers, clumping bamboo, astilbe, corabell, and much more.
+Plantings include numerous variety of hostas, Japanese forest grass, junipers, clumping bamboo, astilbe, corabell, and much more.
 A dwarf Japanese maple acts as a focus point near the center of the garden.

 Additionally, there are some several lanterns throughout the garden: a short yukimi lantern, mioshi post lantern, tachidoro pedestal lantern.
 There is also a Buddha statue that anchors the far end of the garden, and a Gaunyin statue that gazes towards Buddha from the other end.
 I also fenced in the garden and constructed a series gates, a moon window, and a sukashigaki style “see through fence.”

 Over time the garden has continued to grow in size.
 A kaiyu-shiki-teien style, or stroll garden has developed along the far side of my garage.
 This area was once used to park a camper but is now slow developing into a natural expansion of the garden.